Frederic-gci/PyQGIS_pipelines/README.md

-# QGIS pipelines
+# PyQGIS pipelines

-Python + QGIS based pipeline for the transformation of geospatial data for the AURIGE and ORACLE-2 projects.
+Python + QGIS based scripts for the transformation of geospatial data for the AURIGE and ORACLE-1 projects.

 ## Prerequisites

-The pipelines use the QGIS environment and libraries.
-They are meant to be launched from the Python executable of a working QGIS installation (on Windows, launch from python-qgis.bat).
+The scripts based on QGIS depends on a full QGIS environment.
+They are meant to be launched from the python-qgis.bat script of a working QGIS installation.
 To install QGIS, refer to [QGIS download](https://qgis.org/en/site/forusers/download.html).

+The compute canada scripts are meant to be ran on compute canada.
+They are kept for documentation purposes.